Some Thoughts About Temporal Trolley Problem

 The emotional response to the coronavirus has been rife with bad arguments that have wider resonance.
 In particular, there is a strong dose of "one is one too many"-ism, which links, I believe, to a curious temporal variant of the trolley problem.

 The classic trolley problem, for those who don't know it, is a moral thought experiment designed to tease out your moral values.
 Imagine that you are in the control box of a trolley [an urban train] service.
 An out-of-control trolley is hurtling towards a junction.
-You can pull a switch to change the trolley's route to Track B, or leave it alone on Track A. On Track A are lying some number of people who will die if you die nothing.
-But on Track B are lying some other number of people who will die if you pull the switch.
+You can pull a switch to change the trolley's route to Track B, or leave it alone on Track A. On Track A are lying some number of folks who will die if you do nothing.
+But on Track B are lying some other number of folks who will die if you pull the switch.
 What should you do?

 What is effective about this framing device is that it forces a decision by making clear that these are both unpalatable options, and that not acting is itself an available option.
 There is no option to save everyone.
 You must choose what to sacrifice, and on what grounds.